 Chronic inflammation of the Achilles tendon produces a cellular biochemical process of oxidative stress.
 If not treated in time or adequately, this oxidative stress can eventually cause intrasubstance Achilles tendon degeneration, which leads to Achilles tendinosis.
 The hallmarks of this condition are a damaged, weak, inelastic, tight, scarred down, dysfunctional Achilles tendon.

-It is estimated that competitive athletes have a lifetime incidence of Achilles tendinopathy of almost 25%.
+There has been an estimation that almost 25% of competing athletes tend to suffer from Achilles tendinopathy over their lifetime.
 With 18% of this sustained by athletes younger than 45 years of age.
 Full-fledged Achilles tendon rupture happens in about 8.3% of competitive athletes.
-Amongst competitive runners, the lifetime incidence of Achilles tendinopathy may be as high as a staggering 50%.
+For runners especially, the lifetime incidence and occurance of Achilles Tendinopathy can go as high as 50%.

 Treatment Options for Achilles Tendon Pain

 The treatments available for acute Achilles tendinitis concentrate on reducing inflammation.
 This is done by protecting the tendon, resting it, immobilization through a cast or walking boot, gentle compression, elevation, icing, and oral anti-inflammatory medicine.